aconchillo/bitpacket/doc/intro.rst

 like BitPacket).

-You can download the latest BitPacket release from the project's website_, or alternatively, you can also clone the source repository_.
+You can download the latest BitPacket release from the project's website_, or alternatively, you can also clone the source repository.

 ::